Overview of the United Arab Emirates Legal System

 4.2.4.1.
 World Bank Report 2016

 According to the World Bank report which measures the performance of 189 countries in “facilitating doing business for investors”, the UAE ranked first in the Arab world for the 3rd year in a row.
-And it was ranked first regionally in the general classification and the number of documented improvements, first globally in the category of the impact of non-payment of taxes, which does not affect business, second globally in the category of the process of construction permits, and fourth globally in the category of electricity delivery.
+It was ranked first regionally in the general classification and the number of documented improvements, first globally in the category of the impact of non-payment of taxes, which does not affect business, second globally in the category of the process of construction permits, and fourth globally in the category of electricity delivery.

 4.2.4.2.
 The Global Competitiveness Report 2015-2016